pinobatch/pently/docs/famitracker.md

 score then becomes the [single source of truth], or the authoritative version from which the entire sound team works.
 And because it is text, it works well with the [diff] utility and [version control] systems such as Git.
+This works best if the composer is fluent in MML or LilyPond.

-On the one hand, use of a Pently score as authoritative may cause problems for composers who work only in trackers.
-On the other hand, composers fluent in MML or LilyPond may be attracted to the model.
+On the other hand, use of a Pently score as authoritative may cause problems for composers who work only in trackers.
+In this case, consider relying on automatic conversion for most of the project, and then at the end, bring in a specialist to optimize the score.

 To listen to ft2pently's conversion of an `.ftm` or `.0cc` module:

+1. Install GNU Make, cc65, Python, and Pillow as described in the [nrom-template] `README` file.
+(Pillow is required for `.nes` output but not `.nsf`.)
 1. Edit `makefile` to reflect the paths to FamiTracker and ft2pently executables on your system.
 2. Save the module in the `audio` folder.
 3. Run `make <nameofmodule>.nsf` or `make <nameofmodule>.nes`.

-For example, `audio/Foothills.ftm` exists, `make Foothills.nes` or `make Foothills.nsfe` will work.
+For example, if `audio/Foothills.ftm` exists, `make Foothills.nes` or `make Foothills.nsfe` will work.